zubinchopra/portaldocs/portal-sdk/generated/portalfx-editscopeless-overview.md

 For more information about opening and closing blades, see [top-blades-opening-and-closing.md](top-blades-opening-and-closing.md).

-<a name="using-azure-ccontrols-in-editscope-backed-forms"></a>
+<a name="using-azure-ccontrols-in-editscope-forms"></a>
-## Using Azure cControls in EditScope backed forms
+## Using Azure cControls in EditScope forms

-Several new Azure controls are compatible with EditScope-backed controls.
-This process specifies how to add the editscopeless **Name**  TextBox control from the `Fx/Controls/TextBox` module to an EditScope-based control.
+Several new Azure controls are compatible with EditScopes.
+This process specifies how to add the **Name**  TextBox control from the `Fx/Controls/TextBox` module to an EditScope control.

 **NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.